Skip to content

 Visit Shetland

 Foot passenger fares start at £17 per person.
-Cabins start from £2.50 (per cabin not per person) and vehicles are around £60 each.
+Cabin prices start from £124 (per cabin, not per person), and vehicle costs are around £60 each.
 The prices vary depending on the season.
 These prices are from Aberdeen to Lerwick.

 Visit Shetland